-The Grand Heist City trailer, which we covered last week as a free Fortnite Creative game openly positioning itself as a Grand Theft Auto 6 alternative, is already down for the count, falling victim to a copyright strike.
+Grand Heist City was built to fill the gap left by Rockstar Games' silence.
+It was always going to get attention, and now it has: The Grand Heist City trailer, which we covered last week as a free Fortnite Creative game openly positioning itself as a Grand Theft Auto 6 alternative, is already down for the count, falling victim to a copyright strike.
 The removal was first flagged by BardUEFN on X, and the circumstances point directly to Take-Two Interactive.
+Icarus, anyone?

-The trailer in question was posted by JOGO Studios on March 6 and featured cinematic footage of the game's Pacific City map, complete with car chases, explosions, heist setups, and key art that unmistakably referenced the official GTA 6 artwork of Lucia and Jason, ahead of its March 14 launch.
 JOGO Studios founder Andre "Typical Gamer" Rebelo had given interviews in which he explicitly described Grand Heist City as an experience for "people who are looking forward to Grand Theft Auto VI" and floated the idea that his game could serve as a free alternative "if Grand Theft Auto is too expensive, maybe it does hit that $100 price tag."

 That language, combined with the visual references in the trailer and key art, appears to have drawn a response.
 While neither Take-Two nor Rockstar has publicly commented on the takedown (and they probably never will), a copyright strike on this kind of content follows a well-established pattern.

 Take-Two has a documented history of using DMCA claims against anything it considers too close to its intellectual property, and the Grand Theft Auto franchise sits at the center of that protective instinct.
+For what it's worth, the teaser trailer is now available on YouTube as a new upload.

 The question that makes this particular takedown interesting is what exactly the copyright claim covers.
-Grand Heist City does not use any Rockstar IP directly.
-It does not port assets from any GTA game.
+Grand Heist City does not use any Rockstar IP directly. and it does not port assets from any GTA game.
 It exists entirely within Fortnite's ecosystem, built with UEFN tools and powered by assets from KitBash3D, a company that provides 3D models for Hollywood productions.

 On paper, this is not a mod, not a reverse-engineered port, and not a recreation of leaked content.
 It is an original creation that wears its inspiration openly but does not appear to cross the same lines that have historically triggered Take-Two's legal department.